Combat Fear and Shame by Sharing Your Story

 REASONS YOU SHOULD SHARE YOUR STORY:

-.
+Bring Light to the Darkness.
 Have you ever woken in fear from a nightmare and as soon as you switched on the light, you felt better?
 It works the same with real-life nightmares.
 When we tuck things away in the dark, we allow them to haunt us.
 Darkness is fertile ground for breeding fear and shame.

 Healing.
 Sharing you story can bring tremendous healing, both physically and mentally, to yourself and to others.